kaos-69/Mimisbrunnur/docs/CAPABILITIES.md

 Parse styles of HTML/XHTML, whether external stylesheets, internal, inline or WEB 1.0 tags.
 Do margins, indents, bold, italic, underline and strikethrough in accordance with these.
 Parse .ncx files (used in ebooks).
-Handle ASCII, UTF-8 and UTF-16.
+Handle ASCII, UTF-8, UTF-16 and (X)HTML escape sequences.
 Read and browse any of the above.
 Follow links in documents.
 Set/remove and go to bookmarks.